aplteam/Tatin/docs/PackageConfiguration.md

      README.md
 ```

-In this case the `source` in the package could become `APLSource/Goo` while `Admin` and `TestCases` are most likely not copied over into the package.
+In this case, the `source` in the package could become `APLSource/Goo` while `Admin` and `TestCases` are most likely not copied over into the package.

-Of course one could rearrange the code and copy `APLSource/Goo/*` from the project into `Goo/` in the package.
+Of course, one could rearrange the code and copy `APLSource/Goo/*` from the project into `Goo/` in the package.
 That would get rid of one level that is not required in the package, and `source` in the package config file could be just `Goo`.

 #### tags

-A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tags (key words).
+A simple text vector, possibly empty (though that is not recommended), that should contain a comma-separated list of tags (keywords).
 These can be helpful to filter packages when searching for a solution to a particular problem.

 `tags` must not be empty if you wish to publish a package to a Tatin server because such a package would not be accepted by the server.